• Home

 the problem

-Peers and advocates in the recovery communities are working together to not only resolve this critically unaddressed and under reported issue of repeated predatory behavior in recovery community organizations (RCO's)
+Peers and advocates in recovery communities are working together to resolve this critically unaddressed and under reported issue of repeated predatory behavior in recovery community organizations (RCO's) in the state of Georgia.

 These programs are intended to support not, leave peers vulnerable to abuse.
-Predatory behavior or “13th-stepping” happens when experienced members or leadership resort to tactics such as, but not limited to manipulation, gaslighting, coercion, blame shifting, sexual exploitation, brainwashing, mental, physical or emotional abuse to maintain power or control of a peer.
+Predatory behavior or “13th-stepping” happens when experienced members, staff or leadership resort to tactics such as, but not limited to manipulation, gaslighting, love bombing, excessive admiration, coercion, blame shifting, sexual exploitation, brainwashing, mental, physical, religious/spiritual or emotional abuse to maintain power or control of a peer.

-Individuals who are new to recovery are often in the most broken and vulnerable time of their life.
+Individuals who are new to recovery are often in the most broken and vulnerable time of their lives.
 This is why individuals exhibiting predatory behavior should not have access to peers in recovery.

 Even trained peer specialists can become perpetrators or fail to report misconduct.
-Too many survivors remain silent, unaware of their rights, and experience trauma in unsafe recovery programs.
+Too many survivors remain silent, unaware of their rights, uninformed on how to report misconduct and experience trauma in unsafe recovery programs.

 #nomoresilence